Skip to content

 18. One book, film, or game you’ve sworn for 11 months you’d finish before the year ends, and the odds you actually will?

 19. If you could trade your December for someone else’s December, whose would you take?
-LearnClash pulse: 64% finish-rate across mixed teams.
-Top follow-up-message rate of any inclusive-winter prompt.
+This one holds a mixed team and draws more follow-up chat than anything else in the inclusive-winter set.
+End on it.

 Holiday Icebreaker Questions for Work (29 Prompts)